cran-task-views/Agriculture/task_view_ideas.md

   - *Accessing Data* :
   Data from the United States Department of Agriculture's National Agricultural Statistical Service 'Quick Stats' web API can be accessed with [rnassqs][].
 The USDA's Cropland data layer API can be accessed with [CropScapeR][].
   - *Data sets*:
   [Agridat][] consists of a very large collection of agricultural data sets and example analyses; the package contains a vignette detailing additional data sets and extensive resources to support agricultural analysis. [agritutorial][] provides a collection of agricultural data sets and analysis with particular attention to crop experiments.
 On GitHub, the R package [agroBioData][] also includes a collection of data sets supporting agriculture and applied biology.
 The soybean nested associated mapping project dataset can be accessed via [SoyNAM][].
 Many packages also include data sets to illustrate their functionality.

- - *Miscellaneous analytical applications*
-    [nlraa][] Nonlinear Regression for Agricultural Applications.
+ - *Miscellaneous analytical applications for agriculture* [nlraa][] Nonlinear Regression for Agricultural Applications.
 The CRAN task view on [MissingData](https://cran.r-project.org/web/views/MissingData.html) is helpful for understanding how to impute for missing data.
-See the [Metanalysis CRAN task view](https://cran.r-project.org/web/views/MetaAnalysis.html) for packages supporiting meta-analyses.
+See the [Metanalysis CRAN task view](https://cran.r-project.org/web/views/MetaAnalysis.html) for packages supporting meta-analyses.

 **Soil Science**